viv92/convoptfinal/README.md

-# CS519 Convex Optimization Final Project
+# Trust Region Policy Optimization

 ### Description

-This is the implementation code for CS519 final project on "Reformulation and Analysis of Trust Region Policy Optimization" algorithm with its application on optimizing an industrial operation using a discrete event simulator.
+This is the implementation code for Convex Optimization course project on "Reformulation and Analysis of Trust Region Policy Optimization" with its application on optimizing an industrial operation using a discrete event simulator.
 The final report can be found [here](FinalReport_VivswanShitole.pdf) (relative link)

 ### Run command: